Terahertz

 DrPlatypusMan of YouTube has provided the context from the above talk.
 Seems like his case is pretty flimsy.
 Hatred, racism and bigotry are sometimes just that:

-4 Responses to “Distasteful comments about Haiti from close to home”
+4 thoughts on “Distasteful comments about Haiti from close to home”

 1. Ffib says: